 On September 30, 2020, the BIR issued Revenue Regulations No. 25-2020 implementing Section 4(bbbb) of "Bayanihan to Recover As One Act" which states that the NOLCO incurred for taxable years 2020 and 2021 can be carried over and claimed as a deduction from gross income for the next five consecutive taxable years immediately following the year of such loss.
 Ordinarily, NOLCO can be carried over as deduction from gross income for the next three consecutive years only.

-As of December 31, 2021, the Group has NOLCO before taxable year 2020 which can be claimed as deduction from the regular taxable income for the next three consecutive taxable years, as follows:
+As of December 31, 2022, the Group has NOLCO before and after taxable year 2020 and 2021, respectively, which can be claimed as deduction from the regular taxable income for the next three consecutive taxable years, as follows: